epicecu/programmor-adapters/README.md

 ## Docs

-While in the python virtual environment, navigate to `/documentation` and run the command `make html` View the docs in the browser by running `python3 -m http.server -d build/html`
+While in the python virtual environment, navigate to `/documentation` and run the command `make html` View the docs in the browser by running `make docsrun`

 ### Communications Flow Chart